Mariah Carey: 2018–2024: Caution, The Meaning of Mariah Carey, and anniversary album reissues

 In July 2018, Carey embarked on a new Las Vegas residency, the Butterfly Returns, which received critical acclaim.
 Following the residency, she embarked on her Mariah Carey: Live in Concert tour in Asia and returned to Europe with her All I Want for Christmas Is You concert series.
 In September 2018, Carey announced plans to release her fifteenth studio album later in the year.
-The project was announced alongside the release of a new song titled "GTFO".
 The album's lead single, "With You", was released in October and it became Carey's highest-charting non-holiday song on the US Adult Contemporary chart since "We Belong Together" in 2005.
 The album, titled Caution, was released on November 16, 2018, and received universal acclaim from critics.
 By December 2018, the album had been featured on numerous year-end lists by music critics and publications.